-The inverse-probability-weighted population risk function (\ref{eqn2}) is an example of a population risk function with nuisance parameter given by the propensity score. \begin{lemma} Population risk functions (\ref{eqn1}) and (\ref{eqn2}) lead to the same minimizer over the function space $\mathcal{G}$. \end{lemma} \begin{proof} See Appendix \ref{AppA}. \end{proof} Lemma \ref{lemma1} shows that this IPW-learner addresses several of the concerns raised for the T-learner.
+The inverse-probability-weighted population risk function (\ref{eqn2}) is an example of a population risk function with a nuisance parameter given by the propensity score. \begin{lemma} Population risk functions (\ref{eqn1}) and (\ref{eqn2}) lead to the same minimizer over the function space $\mathcal{G}$. \end{lemma}

+Proofs of all the results can be found in the Appendix \ref{AppA}.
+Lemma \ref{lemma1} shows that this IPW-Learner addresses several of the concerns raised for the T-Learner.
 First, minimization of population risk function (\ref{eqn2}) delivers the CATE when $\mathbb{E} \left( Y^1 - Y^0 \cond V \right) \in \mathcal{G}$.
-Second, when the CATE does not belong to $\mathcal{G}$, minimization of (\ref{eqn2}) still retrieves the function that is closest to the CATE in terms of mean-squared error, or from (\ref{eqn1}), the function that best predicts the individual treatment effect.
-Third, by directly modelling the CATE via (\ref{eqn2}), we can also directly incorporate any a priori knowledge that we may have (e.g., that the function class $\mathcal{G}$ should contain constant functions to allow for the possibility of no treatment effect heterogeneity). \\
+Second, when the CATE does not belong to $\mathcal{G}$, minimization of (\ref{eqn2}) still retrieves the function that is closest to the CATE in terms of mean-squared error, or from (\ref{eqn1}), the function that best predicts the individual treatment effect, i.e. $Y^1 - Y^0$.
+Third, by directly modeling the CATE via (\ref{eqn2}), we can also directly incorporate any a priori knowledge that we may have (e.g., that the function class $\mathcal{G}$ should contain constant functions to allow for the possibility of no treatment effect heterogeneity). \\

 In practice, unless known by design, the propensity score $\pi_0 \left( X \right)$ is unknown and needs to be estimated.
-Therefore, one actually minimizes the sample analog of the risk function of the form
+It is therefore natural to minimize the sample analog of the risk function of the form